apollographql/apollo-kotlin/README.md

 If you'd like to contribute, please see [Contributing.md](https://github.com/apollographql/apollo-android/blob/main/Contributing.md).

 ## Additional resources

+- [MortyComposeKMM](https://github.com/joreilly/MortyComposeKMM): A Kotlin Multiplatform Github template using Apollo Android, SwiftUI and Jetpack Compose.
 - [A journey to Kotlin multiplatform](https://www.youtube.com/watch?v=GN6LHrqyimI): how the project was moved to Kotlin multiplatform, talk given at Kotliners in June 2020.
 - [#125, Fragmented Podcast](http://fragmentedpodcast.com/episodes/125/): Why's and How's about Apollo Android and the entire journey.
 - [GraphQL.org](http://graphql.org) for an introduction and reference to GraphQL itself.
 - [apollographql.com](http://www.apollographql.com/) to learn about Apollo open-source and commercial tools.
 - [The Apollo blog](https://www.apollographql.com/blog/) for long-form articles about GraphQL, feature announcements for Apollo, and guest articles from the community.
 - [The Apollo Twitter account](https://twitter.com/apollographql) for in-the-moment news.

+## Who is Apollo?

+[Apollo](https://apollographql.com/) builds open-source software and a graph platform to unify GraphQL across your apps and services.
+We help you ship faster with:

+* [Apollo Studio](https://www.apollographql.com/studio/develop/) – A free, end-to-end platform for managing your GraphQL lifecycle.
+Track your GraphQL schemas in a hosted registry to create a source of truth for everything in your graph.
+Studio provides an IDE (Apollo Explorer) so you can explore data, collaborate on queries, observe usage, and safely make schema changes.
+* [Apollo Federation](https://www.apollographql.com/apollo-federation) – The industry-standard open architecture for building a distributed graph.
+Use Apollo’s gateway to compose a unified graph from multiple subgraphs, determine a query plan, and route requests across your services.
+* [Apollo Client](https://www.apollographql.com/apollo-client/) – The most popular GraphQL client for the web.
+Apollo also builds and maintains [Apollo iOS](https://github.com/apollographql/apollo-ios) and [Apollo Android](https://github.com/apollographql/apollo-android).
+* [Apollo Server](https://www.apollographql.com/docs/apollo-server/) – A production-ready JavaScript GraphQL server that connects to any microservice, API, or database.
+Compatible with all popular JavaScript frameworks and deployable in serverless environments.

+## Learn how to build with Apollo

+Check out the [Odyssey](https://odyssey.apollographql.com/) learning platform, the perfect place to start your GraphQL journey with videos and interactive code challenges.
+Join the [Apollo Community](https://community.apollographql.com/) to interact with and get technical help from the GraphQL community.